andrewhosack/SeeYouInColombia/src/pages/learnspanish/index.md

 ---
 templateKey: 'learnspanish-page'
 path: /learnspanish
-title: Learn Spanish with Enjoy Safe Travels Colombia
+title: Learn Spanish with us
-image: /img/jumbotron.jpg
+image: /img/gabriel-porras-5w80e_wanvi-unsplash.jpg
 heading: Great coffee with a conscience
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their